All About Environmental Science, Protection, and Health Technicians

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 In 2016, there was an estimated number of 34,600 jobs in the United States for Environmental Science, Protection, or Health Technician.
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Environmental Science, Protection, or Health Technician by 2026.
-Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.
+The BLS estimates 4,600 yearly job openings in this field.

 The states with the most job growth for Environmental Science, Protection, or Health Technician are Utah, Nevada, and Colorado.
 Watch out if you plan on working in South Dakota, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.

-How Much Does an Environmental Science, Protection, or Health Technician Make?
+What is the Average Salary of an Environmental Science, Protection, or Health Technician

-The salary for Environmental Science, Protection, and Health Technicians ranges between about $28,530 and $80,130 a year.
+The typical yearly salary for Environmental Science, Protection, and Health Technicians is somewhere between $28,530 and $80,130.

 Environmental Science, Protection, and Health Technicians who work in Washington, Rhode Island, or District of Columbia, make the highest salaries.

-Below is a list of the median annual salaries for Environmental Science, Protection, and Health Technicians in different U.S. states.
+How much do Environmental Science, Protection, and Health Technicians make in different U.S. states?

 State | Annual Mean Salary |